“Spanish for Ministry” is the traditional program, with a more grammar-oriented approach. It is appropriate for learners who

 SPAN 202 Intermediate Grammar

 Taught in Spanish.
-In-depth study of main topics of grammar, with exceptions included.
+In-depth study of main topics of grammar.
 Methodology is very visual, but also includes pattern drills and creative production.
 Books and hand-outs provided.

 SPAN 203 Conversation

 Taught in Spanish.
-Vocabulary needed for detailed descriptions of people and things.
+Includes vocabulary needed for detailed descriptions of people and things.
 Narration and comparisons are introduced, as well as Bible studies and presentations.
 Methodology is eclectic.
 Correction of pronunciation is also given as needed.
 Hand-outs provided.
 Bible is needed.

 SPAN 204 FARO I

 Taught in Spanish and English.
-May be substituted for SPAN 203.
-Introduces the same linguistic functions, using the FARO method of community language learning.
+May be substituted for SPAN 203 because introduces its same linguistic functions but using the FARO method of community language learning.
 (See description of FARO below)

 SPAN 302 Advanced Grammar